Reading files¶

 your_object = your.Your(fil_file)

-Similarly using your
+Similarly using your we can read

 - list of psrfits files,